Damaan Valley

-Damaan Valley is a valley of Dera Ismail Khan District in Khyber-Pakhtunkhwa province of Pakistan.
+Damaan Valley is a valley of Dera Ismail Khan District in Khyber Pakhtunkhwa province of Pakistan.
 It is situated 55 km from Dera Ismail Khan.
-Sherani mountain range on its west side and Sulaiman Range in the south-west.
-Pezu mountains Sheikh Budin range mark its boundary on the north east side.
+Sherani mountain range is in the west and Sulaiman Range in the south-west.
+Pezu mountains Sheikh Budin range mark its boundary on the northeast side.
 River Indus bounds Damaan from the east and Dera Ghazi Khan District Punjab lies on its south side.